ICANN Nominating Committee (NomCom) Operating Procedures

-While the NomCom process differs from an election, the goal is the same —a thorough process leading to the selection of very well-qualified individuals to fulfill the specific roles of the envisaged positions.
+While the NomCom process differs from an election, the goal is the same -- a thorough process leading to the selection of very well-qualified individuals to fulfill the specific roles.

-The NomCom will post on the NomCom webpage a timeline with identified activities and milestones.
-The NomCom reserves the right to adjust its timeline within the boundaries of the Bylaws requirements.
+The NomCom will post a timeline on the NomCom webpage with identified activities and milestones.
+The NomCom reserves the right to adjust its timeline within the boundaries of the Bylaw requirements.
 Adjustments of the NomCom's timeline will be posted on the NomCom webpage.

-Additional information on the NomCom process will be included in the Formal Call for Candidates, and in subsequent updates, which will be posted on the NomCom webpage.
+Additional information on the Nominating Committee process will be included in the Formal Call for Candidates, and in subsequent updates, which will be posted on the NomCom webpage.

-The NomCom will evaluate Candidates in a fair and consistent manner, considering the Application, references and, as needed, interviews, consultations, and third-party information sources.
-While doing so, it will adhere to its Participation Agreement.
-At all times, NomCom members and staff shall treat all Candidates in a respectful and considerate manner.
+The NomCom will evaluate candidates in a fair and consistent manner, considering the application, references and, as needed, interviews, consultations, and third-party information sources.
+While doing so, it will adhere to its Code of Conduct.
+At all times, NomCom delegates and NomCom Support shall treat all candidates in a respectful and considerate manner.

-The NomCom will need to carry out due diligence, as appropriate, regarding Candidates it wishes to consider.
-For this purpose, the NomCom will arrange (with the consent of these Candidates as noted in question No. 4 of the application request form) to verify credentials and consult with others not named by the Candidate on a confidential basis.
+The NomCom will need to carry out due diligence, as appropriate, regarding candidates it wishes to consider.
+For this purpose, the NomCom will arrange (with the consent of these candidates as noted in question No. 4 of the application request form) to verify credentials and consult with others not named by the candidate on a confidential basis.
 In addition, due diligence is conducted by a third-party provider, facilitated by ICANN organization.

-Approximately two months before the commencement of each ICANN Annual Meeting, the NomCom shall give the EC Administration (with a copy to the Decisional Participants and Secretary) written notice of its nomination of Directors for seats with terms beginning at the conclusion of the annual meeting, and the EC Administration shall promptly provide the Secretary (with a copy to the Decisional Participants with written notice of the designation of those Directors.
-All such notices shall be posted promptly to the Website.
-[ICANN Bylaws Article 7, Section 7.8(c)].
+At least two months before the commencement of each ICANN Annual General Meeting, the NomCom shall give the Empowered Community (EC) Administration (with a copy to the Decisional Participants and Secretary) written notice of its nomination of Directors for seats with terms beginning at the conclusion of the annual meeting, and the EC Administration shall promptly provide the Secretary (with a copy to the Decisional Participants with written notice of the designation of those Directors.
+All such notices shall be posted promptly to the website.
+[ICANN Bylaws, Article 7, Section 7.8(c)].

-With respect to any of its face-to-face meetings the NomCom may nominate one primary and one alternate (in case the primary venue/accommodation is unavailable) venue and/or accommodation and submit them to ICANN along with specified dates for its face-to-face meetings 90 days prior to the meeting.
-ICANN shall confirm the availability of the venue/ accommodation within 14 business days thereafter.
+With respect to any of its face-to-face meetings the NomCom may nominate one primary and one alternate (in case the primary venue and accommodation is unavailable) venue and accommodation and submit them to ICANN along with specified dates for its face-to-face meetings 90 days prior to the meeting.
+ICANN shall confirm the availability of the venue and accommodation within 14 business days thereafter.

-ICANN organization shall ensure IT and Tech Support and normal meeting support to be provided at the venue and accommodation throughout the period of the stay of the NomCom members at the venue and accommodation.
+ICANN organization shall ensure IT, tech support, and normal meeting support to be provided at the venue and accommodation throughout the period of the stay at the venue and accommodation.